yuvalraviv1/testpublic/README.md

 6. **SIZ**: Adjust brush thickness (1–100 px) via Brush-Size Mode.
 7. **CLR**: Choose brush color via Color-Select Mode.

-Additionally, two color-picker inputs (`<input type="color">`) on the left and right edges let users choose specific colors for each hand.
+Additionally, a color-picker input (`<input type="color">`) on the right edge lets you choose a specific color for the right hand.
+The left-edge color picker is hidden until Color-Select Mode is activated.

 ## Requirements